 Another crypto-friendly country you might want to consider is Portugal, where personal or individual crypto trades are exempt from VAT and there are no capital gains and income taxes.

-On the flip side, these tax exemptions don’t apply to cryptocurrency exchanges, crypto or blockchain start-ups, crypto hedge funds, and other businesses that involve crypto-related activities.
-Such businesses will be charged with a usual rate of 21% on their income.
+On the flip side, these tax exemptions don’t apply to cryptocurrency exchanges, crypto or blockchain start-ups, crypto hedge funds, or other businesses involving crypto-related activities.

 If you want to fly to Portugal and experience its tax treatment for individual crypto trading, you must make a uqualifying investment like a piece of real estate worth 500,000 euros.
 If you’re looking for a slightly cheaper option, you can try looking for one worth 350,000 euros in urban areas that are one of several European Golden Visas programs.